 What do you enjoy most about being a lawyer in your practice area?

-The work in the disputes practice is always enjoyable.
-Every case is a new case, and I am always learning and developing new skills and knowledge.
+The work in disputes practice is always enjoyable.
+Every case is a new case and I am always learning and developing new skills and knowledge.

-It is difficult to choose one single case because every case is challenging in its own way.
-Some cases are challenging because they are too complex and therefore difficult to explain in the courts, or to the arbitral tribunal.
-In other cases, the dispute develops not only in the arbitration or the courts, but also in the press and regulatory agencies, and inside the mind of the clients.
-A case worth mentioning, because it stands out from most cases and is fought in multiple jurisdictions, multiple arbitrations and multiple court cases, is the dispute between J&F and CA regarding the ownership and control of Eldorado.
+It is very difficult to choose one single case because every case is challenging in its own way.
+Some are challenging because they are too complex and, therefore, difficult to explain in the courts or to the arbitral tribunal.
+Others, because the dispute develops not only in the arbitration or in courts, but also other fields such as the press, regulatory agencies and inside the mind of the clients.
+A case worth mentioning because it stands out from most and is fought in multiple jurisdictions, multiple arbitrations and multiple court cases is the dispute between J&F and CA over the sale of Brazilian pulp-maker Eldorado.

-I think 2020 will be a very challenging year for lawyers in disputes practice, given the huge number of contractual conflicts that will arise from the effects of covid-19.
-That being said, the greatest challenge will be how to handle the disputes in a way that lawyers actually help their clients to solve the disagreements.
-In times like this, the best way to help clients may be to settle the disputes rather than trying to win them.
+The year 2020 proved to be a very challenging year for lawyers in disputes practice, and 2021 will not be different.
+It will be challenging given the huge number of contractual conflicts that arose and continue to rise out of the effects of the covid-19 pandemic, which is still going strong in Brazil.
+That being said, the greatest challenge will be to handle the disputes in a way that lawyers help their clients and, in times like these, the best way to help clients may be to settle disputes rather than trying to win them.

 How do you expect your practice to evolve over the next five years?

 I expect my practice to evolve over the next five years to be more focused on strategic cases involving complex construction and corporate disputes.
-Also, I expect that my practice will evolve towards the recognition among competitors that our team can be brought into complex ongoing cases to assist with the strategy, and/or with handling multifaceted activities that are part of any arbitration – such as cross-examination, or the presentation of opening and closing arguments.
+Also, I expect that my practice will evolve towards recognition among competitors that our team can be brought into complex, ongoing cases to assist with the strategy and/or in handling elements that are part of any arbitration case such as complex cross-examination, or the presentation of opening and closing arguments.

 What do clients look for when selecting you as a lawyer?

-Typically, the clients look for the combination of experience in complex disputes with a business-oriented view that seeks to address their needs.
+Typically, clients look for a combination of experience in complex disputes with a business-oriented view.

 How would you like to see your law firm develop in the coming years?

-In the coming years I would like to see my firm consolidate the growth and recognition it has achieved over the past few years.
+In the coming years, I’d like to see my firm consolidate the growth and recognition it has achieved during the past few years.

 You have enjoyed a very distinguished career so far.
 What would you like to achieve that you have not yet accomplished?

 My goal is to develop other partners within the disputes group in my firm.
-I want to help many lawyers that have worked with me since they were law students to become partners.
+I want to see and help make partner an increasing number of lawyers that have worked with me since they were law students.